Casa Amesti: Exterior

 Casa Amesti is a two-story balconied adobe of approximately 41.5 feet wide x 84 feet long built on a rough stone foundation.
 The building faces east with the length running north and south.
 The walls are made of adobe bricks which have been plastered and whitewashed.
 The front and rear of the house have balconies supported by redwood beams and the home has two brick chimneys, although early photos show as many as four.
 There are two doors on the street elevation and five French doors opening to the balcony on the second story.

 The garden of Casa Amesti is a private area of 5,000 square feet surrounded by a stone wall.
-The landscape was a formal symmetrical design by the owner Frances Elkins, his brother David Adler (a prolific Chicagoan architect), or both.
+The landscape was a formal symmetrical design by the owner Frances Adler Elkins, her brother David Adler (a prolific Chicagoan architect), or both.